jdanekrh/amqv7-workshop/demos/broker/high-availability/README.md

 ## High Availability of Brokers in AMQ 7 Broker (HA)

-This worksheet covers HA AMQ7 Brokers.
+This worksheet covers HA AMQ 7 Brokers.
 By the end of this you should know:

-1. Shared Store HA concepts of AMQ7
+1. Shared Store HA concepts of AMQ 7
    * Live/Backup pairs
    * Shared Store HA
    * Non Shared Store HA (replication)